-The US and Madagascar have been partners in development for over 27 years.
+The US and Madagascar have been partners in development for over 30 years.
 U.S. assistance to Madagascar dates back to the early 1960s, consisting mostly of emergency food aid, loans and grants.

 The USAID Madagascar field office was officially opened in September 1984 to support policy reform, economic stabilization, and rehabilitation efforts underway at the time.
 Initial assistance provided during the four year period of 1984-1988 prioritized investment in the rice sector to increase agricultural production and emergency food aid.
-In the 1990s, greater attention was paid to Madagascar's unique biodiversity, and the USAID biodiversity and environmental conservation program was initiated during this period with such key partners as the World Wildlife Fund (WWF), Missouri Botanical Gardens and Duke University.
+In the 1990s, greater attention was paid to Madagascar's unique biodiversity.
+Consequently, the USAID biodiversity and environmental conservation program was initiated during this period with such key partners as the World Wildlife Fund (WWF), Missouri Botanical Gardens and Duke University.

-Last updated: March 26, 2014
+Last updated: July 18, 2014